puvanans/Financial-health-analysis/README.md

-# SEC-project
+# Financial-Health-Analysis

-Financial Health Analysis (Data Engineering)
+#### Data Pipeline project

 My first Data Engineering project.

 I hope to build a data pipeline which will:

-- Access data from the Security Exchange Commission's API (EDGAR)
+- Access data from the AlphaVantage API
 - Prepare data using Python (pandas)
 - Warehouse the prepared data (Google BigQuery)
 - Obtain data from the database and analyze it (Python & SQL)